-• All tees will be cut at least twice a week to a height no lower than 8mm.
-Tees must be cleared of grass cuttings after mowing.

-- Divotting and the removal of old divots will be carried out twice a week on all tees - Tee banks will be cut weekly to a height no lower than 32 mm - The areas around the stone tee markers will be regularly trimmed and the markers cleaned as necessary - Regular inspection and spot spraying for weeds

-• Solid and hollow coring, scarifying and fertilising are all undertaken throughout the year on a programmed basis.
+- From the Spring Meeting all markers will be moved 3 or 4 times a week depending on weather and competition schedules in all cases the teeing area will provide golfers a flat stance that is approximately 4 meters wide. - All tees will be cut at least twice a week to a height of between 10 14mm.
+Tees must be cleared of grass cuttings after mowing. - Divotting and the removal of old divots will be carried out twice a week on all tees - Tee banks will be cut weekly to a height no lower than 32 mm - The areas around the stone tee markers will be regularly trimmed and the markers cleaned as necessary - Regular inspection and spot spraying for weeds - Solid and hollow coring, scarifying and fertilising are all undertaken throughout the year on a programmed basis.